fenago/machine-learning-with-scikit-learn/Chapter07/Lab_7.md

 * * * * *

-In this chapter, you learned about how the k-means algorithm works, in order to cluster unlabeled data points into clusters or groups.
+In this lab, you learned about how the k-means algorithm works, in order to cluster unlabeled data points into clusters or groups.
 You then learned how to implement the same using scikit-learn, and we expanded upon the feature engineering aspect of the implementation.